-As at January 31, 2020, the Company has paid US\$595,000 and issued 925,000 common shares valued at \$470,000 pursuant to the option and now owns 100% of the Adelita Property.
+The Company previously paid US\$595,000 and issued 925,000 common shares valued at \$470,000 pursuant to the option and owns 100% of the Adelita Property.

-c) Vuelcos del Destino Property, Guerrero State, Mexico:
+c) Vuelcos del Destino Property, Nomad State, Mexico:

-On April 3, 2010, the Company purchased an option, subsequently amended, to acquire a 100% interest in a mineral property known as the Vuelcos del Destino property, located in Mexico.
+On April 3, 2010, the Company acquired an option, subsequently amended, to acquire a 100% interest in a mineral property known as the Vuelcos del Destino property, located in Mexico.
 In November 2010, the president of the Mexican company that is the optionor of the underlying agreement became a director of the Company.
 The property is subject to a NSR of 3%.
 In consideration, the Company paid \$1 to acquire the option.